St Paul's Church, Auckland: Changing locations

 The proposed design for the 1894 St Paul's church building, including the corner tower and steeple that have not yet been completed.

 The original Emily Place church was demolished in 1885, when Point Britomart was quarried away.

 A temporary wooden church, designed by William Skinner, was built on the corner of Short Street and Eden Crescent while a permanent church site was identified.
 That temporary church is now the Tātai Hono marae, part of the Church of the Holy Sepulchre.

 Only the present site, halfway up the Symonds Street hill on the same ridge as the original church, was considered large and central enough for the planned church.
 It also placed it near Auckland's oldest street, Karangahape Road, which by the 1880s was a thriving thoroughfare and shopping precinct for both Māori and Pākehā.
 The road was a traditional walking track along the ridge from Ōwairaka (Mt Albert) to Ōrākei for Ngāti Whātua.
 The official municipal burial ground; the Symonds Street Cemetery was also nearby, on the corner of K’Road and Symonds Street.

 The new church building was dedicated in 1894, without the corner tower and steeple that were part of Skinner's design.
 The Long Depression had inhibited building such a monumental church.
-The interior was kept plain, apart from the rose window temporarily filled with coloured cathedral glass and the artefacts gifted by Selwyn.
+The interior was kept plain, apart from the rose window temporarily filled with coloured cathedral glass.
+Carved stones from Westminster Abbey, Canterbury Cathedral, York Minster & St Paul's Cathedral were set into the walls.